Doctors Note Logo

 Is Creatine Safe?
 The Medical Reality and Your Vital Next Steps

-For most healthy adults, creatine is considered safe when used appropriately, with strong evidence supporting creatine monohydrate at 3 to 5 grams daily and no kidney damage seen in healthy users.
+For most healthy adults, creatine is considered safe when used appropriately.
+Strong scientific evidence supports creatine monohydrate at 3–5 grams daily, with no kidney damage observed in healthy users.

 answer background